schoolofdevops/ultimate-kubernetes-bootcamp/chapters/5-vote-deploying_pods.md

   * Failed
   * Unknown

-### Probes
-  * livenessProbe : Containers are Alive
-  * readinessProbe : Ready to Serve Traffic

 ### Resource Configs

 Each entity created with kubernetes is a resource including pod, service, deployments, replication controller etc. Resources can be defined as YAML or JSON.
 Here is the syntax to create a YAML specification.